-1.3.1 The application site is in a rural location approximately 1.2km east of Penrhyndeudraeth, on the outskirts of the Eryri National Park boundary.
+1.3.1 The application site is in a rural location approximately 1.2km east of Penrhyndeudraeth, on the outskirts of the Snowdonia National Park boundary.
 The site is bound by Blaen Cefn Caravan Park to the north, the A487 to the south, rural land to the east and a lake to the west.
-An overview of the site location is in Figure 1.
+An overview of the site location is in the plan below: